 Source: Kim Hugh via Instagram

-Is so easy to grow, it’s sometimes referred to as a ‘closet plant.’
+This one is so easy to grow, it’s sometimes referred to as a ‘closet plant.’
 Like most other indoor plants, it enjoys medium to low light.
 More peace lilies are killed by over watering than under watering.
-As these plants are very drought tolerant, you can wait until the plant starts to droop before watering, it does no harm to the plant and will prevent you from over watering it.
+As these plants are very drought tolerant, you can wait until the plant starts to droop before watering; you will not harm to the plant and will manage to not over watering it.